The KISS Method (keep it simple, student)

 Monitor your quality of weight rather than quantity of weight.
 Balance your calorie intake with expenditure so that your percentage of body fat is reasonable.
 Pinch the skin fold just above the hipbone.
 If this skin is more than an inch in thickness, then you may need to begin rational efforts to lose weight.
 How much you weigh is not nearly as crucial as the percent of fat in the body.
 Most nutritionists agree that too much fat stored in the body (obesity) is a real killer.
 Buy a Tanita (Tanita.com) scale for measuring percent body fat.
 These everyday foods should be in your daily diet.

 Use supplements in addition to, rather than instead of, good food.
 Get your nutrients primarily with a fork and spoon.
 Do not place undo reliance on pills and powders to provide optimal nourishment while eating a poor diet.
-Supplements (such as ImmunoPower™) can provide minerals that are missing in our diet, vitamins that are removed in processing, bolster our nutrient intake beyond “surviving” (RDA) into “thriving” levels, and help us to better tolerate the myriad of toxins found in our 21st century planet.
-These foods can boost your immune system.
+Supplements (such as ImmunoPower™ which contains over 70 double-tested ingredients) can provide minerals that are missing in our diet, vitamins that are removed in processing, bolster our nutrient intake beyond “surviving” (RDA) into “thriving” levels, and help us to better tolerate the myriad of toxins found in our 21st century planet.

 Shop the perimeter of grocery store